creifenscheid/cleanup_tools/Documentation/Developer/Index.rst

 You can set the severity level, a message and a headline.
 All these are optional, by default a success message is created.

-On calling a cleanup service, a log entity is created and passed automatically to the called service.
+On calling a cleanup service, a log entity is created and passed automatically to the called service if it's not processed in dry run mode.
 With the following methods, log messages can be added to the log:

 * addMessage(string $message) - adds a log message with the given message to the log